The Luftwaffe at Luke

 The 35 aircraft were lost in 33 accidents.

-two-place TF-104G.
-There were two one-year periods at Luke when no accidents
+5 were two-place TF-104G.
+There were two one-year periods at Luke when no

-the loss of two aircraft.
-Two accidents occurred in the calendar years of
+involved the loss of two aircraft.
+Two accidents occurred in the calendar

-occurred in 1966, and the worst year was 1969 with seven accidents.
-The first
+accidents occurred in 1966, and the worst year was 1969 with seven accidents.

 Italy, and Belgium had graduated from the AWIC course.
 In such cases, the